CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 #### The Free Council

  Just before the Free Council, each character must make a corruption check.
-The winner of the game is the player that has gathered the most marshaling points from:
+The winner of the game is the player that has gathered the most marshalling points from:

  - Control of resources: characters, allies, items, and factions.
  - Destruction of creatures and/or evil forces.
  - Carrying out the instructions on resource cards.
  - By avoiding negative points which accrue when certain characters that you control are eliminated.

-Marshaling points are printed on the top left corner of the cards that award them.
+Marshalling points are printed on the top left corner of the cards that award them.

 At the Free Council, the leaders of the Free Peoples decide which Wizard's advice is best to follow.
 This is based upon a comparison of the resources each of the Wizards have marshalled.

-You may find it useful to use pencil and paper or extra dice to keep a running total of marshaling Points.
+You may find it useful to use pencil and paper **or** extra dice to keep a running total of marshalling Points.

 ## 2 • THE CARDS AND DECKS